 Constitution Beach, East Boston

-By the T: Take the Blue Line to Orient Heights Station and walk down Bennington Street to Trident Street.
+By the T: Take the Blue Line to Orient Heights and walk down Bennington Street to Trident Street.

 Winthrop Beach, Winthrop

-From the 1600s to the 1800s, Winthrop Beach was primarily for clam digging, lobster fishing, and kelp and rock harvesting, but a commuter rail extension in the late 1800s made the beach popular with city dwellers and tourists.
+From the 1600s to the 1800s, Winthrop Beach was primarily used for clam digging, lobster fishing, and kelp and rock harvesting, but a commuter rail extension in the late 1800s made the beach popular with city dwellers and tourists.
 A $30 million restoration project recently rebuilt the beach after serious storm erosion.
 Often overshadowed by larger, more touristy Revere Beach, Winthrop Beach is considered by many a hidden gem.
 At low tide, you can walk out to the “Five Sisters,” five wave breakers completed in 1935.
-Winthrop Beach is open year-round from dawn to dusk, with lifeguards on duty from late June to early September.
+The beach is open year-round from dawn to dusk, with lifeguards on duty from late June to early September.

 The Red Line:

 If Gilligan had gotten shipwrecked on Castle Island, he could have easily escaped—it has been connected to the mainland since the 1930s.
 The island is home to Fort Independence, a breathtaking pentagonal fort built between 1834 and 1851 that today shares island space with grassy areas ideal for family picnicking.
 The eighth fort to occupy the site, Fort Independence has been designated a National Historic Landmark and is the oldest continuously fortified fort in British North America.
 A small beach, which has some slightly rocky spots along Pleasure Bay, it’s one of the city’s most popular swimming destinations.
 There is also a fishing pier along the HarborWalk.
 Bring comfortable footwear because you’ll have to walk nearly a mile to Castle Island.
 Find a map of the beach here.